JValtteri/seec-email/README.md

 ### Address book

-Address book allows you to send messages and add new contacts.
+Address book allows you to send messages, and add new contacts.
 You can access it while logged in, by selecting `1`.

-The contacts are stored as an unencrypted YAML file.
+The contacts are stored as an unencrypted `contacts.yml` file.

 ### Key management